HouraiTeahouse/FantasyCrescendo/README.md

 0. Download and unzip the ZIPs.
 0. Run the main executable in the root directory of the extracted folder.

+## Documentation
+Game documenation, both design and technical, can be found on [the Hourai Teahouse wiki](https://wiki.houraiteahouse.net).

 ## Contributing
 This is an open project, intended to be a community driven project.
 Contributions are very welcome.
 Code/software based contributions can be received and reviewed publicly on this repository.
 Non-code assets like BGM or 3D models are best sent to the project's open mailbox: simply mail teahouse.hourai@gmail.com.
 For more information, please read [this](./CONTRIBUTING.md).